History of the socialist movement in the United States: 2015–2020: Sanders election runs

-On April 2, 2019, four members of the DSA won run-off elections in Chicago while two others retained or won their seat in the February election, bringing the total number to six socialists on the council.
+On April 2, 2019, four DSA members won run-off elections in Chicago while two others retained or won their seat in the February election, bringing the total number to six socialists on the council.
 Socialists control twelve percent of Chicago's city council power which Jacobin managing editor Micah Uetricht states in The Guardian that it is further evidence of a "socialist surge" in the United States and "the largest socialist electoral victory in modern American history."

+2020s

 At the start of the 2021-22 legislative session, the New York State legislature had the most self-identifying socialist members in over a century.
 DSA-endorsed candidates Zohran Mamdani, Marcela Mitaynes, and Phara Souffrant Forrest, along with DSA members Emily Gallagher and Jessica González-Rojas, became openly socialist members of the New York State Assembly.
 DSA-endorsed Jabari Brisport joined re-elected incumbent Julia Salazar in the New York State Senate, bringing the total number of elected self-identifying socialists in New York state government to 7.

 In 2022, Milwaukee, Wisconsin elected two democratic socialists to the Wisconsin State Assembly, Darrin Madison and Ryan Clancy.
 Madison and Clancy, who are both members of the Democratic Party, announced they would form an informal Socialist Caucus, the first of its kind in Wisconsin since 1931.

-In July 2022, research scholar, philosopher, political activist, and founder of the socialist Bread and Roses Party, Jerome Segal, announced he would challenge Joe Biden in the 2024 Democratic Party presidential primaries.
+In 2025, this caucus expanded to include Francesca Hong from Madison, Wisconsin and Christian Phelps from Eau Claire, Wisconsin.

+In May 2023, Rick Scott issued a travel advisory for socialists and communists visiting the state of Florida, saying it is "openly hostile" to them.

+In June 2023, philosopher Cornel West, who has called himself a "non-Marxist socialist" announced his run for president under the People's Party in 2024, he then later announced he was also seeking the Green Party nomination before running as an independent.
+The Party for Socialism and Liberation, Socialist Workers Party, Socialist Equality Party and the Socialist Party USA also had presidential candidates in the 2024 election.

+Party for Socialism and Liberation nominee, Claudia De la Cruz received 167,772 votes (0.11%).
+De la Cruz nearly doubled the PSL's 2020 total, and won the most votes received by a candidate running on an explicitly socialist presidential ticket since the Socialist Party's Norman Thomas in 1936.

+In July 2024, dissenting members in the CPUSA formed their own party, the American Communist Party (ACP), with political commentators Haz Al-Din as its founding Chairman and Jackson Hinkle as a founding Plenary Committee member.
+The ACP, Haz Al-Din, and Jackson Hinkle have drawn criticism for populist tactics such as MAGA Communism.

+In June 2025, the New York City DSA chapter-endorsed candidate, Zohran Mamdani, won the Democratic Party primary election for mayor, defeating former governor Andrew Cuomo.
+Once sworn in he will become the second DSA mayor of New York City after David Dinkins left office in 1993.